Take That discography

 In November 2005, the band returned to the UK Albums Chart with Never Forget – The Ultimate Collection, a new compilation of their hit singles, which reached number 2.
 In May 2006, the band announced they were reforming after ten years.
 The band's comeback album Beautiful World, entered the UK Albums Chart at number one and is currently the 35th best selling album in UK music history.
 The first single from the album, "Patience" was released in November 2006 and reached number one in its second week staying there for four weeks.
 This was followed by "Shine", another number one single.
 Other singles released were "I'd Wait for Life" and hit single "Rule the World", a UK number two over the Christmas period of 2007.
 The first single "Greatest Day" from their next album, The Circus, debuted at number one in the UK in November 2008.
 The album followed a week later and also debuted at number one.
 The album's second single "Up All Night", peaked at number fourteen in the UK and was followed by "Said It All" peaking at number nine.
 In November 2009, Take That released their first live album, The Greatest Day – Take That Present: The Circus Live which reached number 3 in the UK and went platinum.

 The following year, Take That announced they were to re-form as a five-piece and release an album.
 This album was titled Progress and was released on 15 November.
 It debuted at number 1, selling 235,000 copies on its first day and 520,000 copies in its first week becoming the second fastest selling album of all time.
 It achieved success across Europe debuting at number one in seven countries and top 10 in many others.
 In 2014, their seventh studio album, III, was released.
-It is their first studio album since 2010's Progress and the first to feature the band as a trio, following the departures of Jason Orange and Robbie Williams.
+Their first studio album since 2010's Progress, it was the first to feature the band as a trio, following the departures of Jason Orange and Robbie Williams.
 The album was released on 28 November 2014 and went to number one in the UK, preceded by lead single "These Days" which became their 12th number one UK single.

 In 2016 they announced their eighth studio album, Wonderland, released on 24 March 2017.

+They released their ninth studio album This Life on 24 November 2023.